 Recruiters are now reviewing their recruitment practices and deploying innovative candidate evaluation tools and programs designed to eliminate bias in recruiting and hiring.

 2021 has been an interesting and exciting year for recruitment as we witnessed various recruitment trends take shape.
-Evidently, employers are moving away from traditional methods of hiring potential candidates, and these trends are likely to continue in 2023, while new ones are also bound to emerge.
+Understanding the complexities of creating a strong brand identity can be significantly simplified by using an efficient brand asset management system.
+Evidently, employers are moving away from traditional methods of hiring potential candidates, and these trends are likely to continue in 2024, while new ones are also bound to emerge.

 And if you don’t already use it, Traqq makes it easier to track billable and non-billable time, project progress, and daily performance.